 Back-to-School with Asthma Checklist

-Use the American Lung Association Is it a Cold or the Flu?t to make sure you and your child are ready for a safe and healthy school year.
+Use the American Lung Association Back-to-School Asthma Checklist to make sure you and your child are ready for a safe and healthy school year.

 You may have many questions and concerns about how your child's asthma can be managed while they are at school.